chef/automate/components/docs-chef-io/content/automate/centralize_logs.md

     ./splunk start --accept-license
     ```

-1. Add a monitor for the Automate log file to your Splunk forwarder:
+1. Add a monitor for the Automate log files to your Splunk forwarder.
+For example:

     ```bash
     ./splunk add monitor <PATH/TO/LOG/DIRECTORY>/automate.log
     ```

-    Replace `<PATH/TO/LOG/DIRECTORY>` with the path to the directory where the `automate.log` is saved.
+    Replace `<PATH/TO/LOG/DIRECTORY>` with the path to the directory where the automate logs are saved.
-    The default path to the `automate.log` file is `/var/tmp/automate.log`.
+    The default path to the  file is `/var/tmp/`.

     Splunk returns: